-Relationships/ FINRA Conduct Rules
+Relationships / FINRA Conduct Rules

-Citigroup Global Markets Inc., Barclays Capital Inc., and UBS Securities LLC and their related entities have engaged, and may in the future engage, in commercial banking, investment banking or financial advisory transactions with us, our affiliates and Sunoco, in the ordinary course of their business.
+Some of the underwriters and their affiliates have engaged, and may in the future engage, in commercial banking, investment banking or financial advisory transactions with us, our affiliates and Sunoco, in the ordinary course of their business.
 Such underwriters and their affiliates have received customary compensation and expenses for these commercial banking, investment banking or financial advisory transactions.
+For instance, affiliates of Barclays Capital Inc., Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Wells Fargo Securities, LLC are lenders under our \$400 million revolving credit facility that matures in November 2012.
+In addition, Citigroup Global Markets Inc. is the counterparty to a futures account agreement with our indirect subsidiary, Sunoco Partners Marketing & Terminals L.P.